The 10 steps of demand forecasting for new products

 Step 3: Build granular models

 Not all consumers will purchase a new product at the same rate.
 Some may be prepared to queue all night around the block to get their hands on it, but others will want to wait for subsequent versions when any unforeseen bugs are fixed and prices are typically lower.
-So it is important to build a forecasting model that is sufficiently granular to reflect how and when different market segments in different geographies might purchase the product and at what price.
+Build a sufficiently granular forecasting model reflect how and when different market segments in different geographies might purchase the product and at what price.

 Step 4: Use flexible time periods